tawakuliKH/Leaderboard/README.md

 # 📖 To Do List <a name="about-project"></a>

-**TLeaderboard** is a simple project developed by javascript and webpack, showing the scores of the students.
+**TLeaderboard** is a simple project developed by javascript and webpack use of API, showing the scores of the players.

 ## 🛠 Built With <a name="built-with"></a>